 - Post-Treatment – Purified water undergoes pH correction, remineralization, and disinfection.

-- Storage & Distribution – Treated water is delivered for use in municipal supply, food processing, pharmaceuticals, and power generation.
+- Storage & Distribution – Treated water is delivered for municipal supply, food processing, pharmaceuticals, and power generation.

 - High Removal Efficiency: Eliminates up to 99% of dissolved salts and contaminants.